Tofu is a mysterious food for many, but it's an important part of the vegan diet. In this blog post, I'll share my thoughts on what tofu tastes like.

 Tofu is a food that is made from soybeans.
 It is a vegetarian and vegan option for protein, and it has a mild flavor that can be adapted to fit any dish.

-So, keep reading to find out everything you need to know about this amazing food and learn how to cook with soft block tofu!
+So, keep reading to learn everything you need about this amazing food and how to cook with soft block tofu!

 What Does Tofu Taste Like?